-This teaching English in China article is a guest post by Chris.
+This teaching English in China article is authored by Chris.

 It was my first day as an actual teacher, teaching English in Hangzhou, China.
 I was very nervous.
 In just a few hours I was going to be stood up in front of over 40 students, with all their eyes fixed on me, waiting for me to explain what is going on.
 The pressure was all on me.